genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/02_authentication.md

 Note the following:

-* 2-phase validation is not curren;y supported
+* 2-phase validation is not currency supported
-* meta data is not supported on the following transactions.
+* metadata is not supported on the following transactions.
 User/profile STATUS field can be ENABLED/DISABLED/PASSWORD_EXPIRED/PASSWORD_RESET.
 PASSWORD_EXPIRED should prompt the user to enter a new password.
 PASSWORD_RESET should do the same but the server expects a blank "current password" field.